-- The Long Island Railroad, which, despite its name, will take you to Brooklyn.
+The Long Island Railroad, despite its name, it will take you to Brooklyn.

-- New York City Subway: Once you arrive at Brooklyn's Atlantic Avenue station, you'll probably need to hop on a subway to get to wherever you are going in Brooklyn.
+New York City Subway, Once you arrive at Brooklyn's Atlantic Avenue station, you'll probably need to hop on a subway to get to wherever you are going to Brooklyn.

 AirTrain Transit Times & Fares

 - AirTrain travels to the airport from Jamaica every 4 to 10 minutes.

 - Transit time on AirTrain from JFK to Jamaica: 10 minutes.